Français English

 Me and SabineI practice astronomy since 1986.
 Like many astronomers, that discipline bring me to get interest in all sciences.

-I began astrophotography in 1987 for the Halley's comet.
+I began astrophotography in 1987 for Halley's comet.
 Due to some friends, especially Florent Bailleul, I learned a lot and bought cameras and lenses.
 My friend Franck Valbousquet (the boss of the optic store Optique et Vision) sold reflectors and refractors and let me "play" with them!
-So, I never sold any instrument, except a poor quality for observation.
+So, I never needed to byt any of these, except a poor-quality one for star-gazing.
 I also observe a lot with another friend, Eric Codron, who had a Vixen 200/800 refractor.

 I'm more interested in wide angle astrophotography with a landscape under the stars.
-For this kind of photo, the fisheye lens is really useful.
-Being a contemplator, I try to capture the beauty of a rising or setting of the Moon, with sometime some contentment.
+For this kind of photo, making panorama is really useful.
+Being contemplative by nature, I aslo try to capture many kind of phenomena, and the beauty of a rising or setting Moon.

-I have alway the eyes in the sky, so I'm interesting in clouds and atmospheric optics photography.
+My eyes are ever heavenwards, so I'm interested in clouds and atmospheric optics photography.

 Thanks a lot for your interest in my work.
-Kénavo.
+Kénavo ("goodbye" in Breton).

 Member of